openGemini/opengemini-client-java/README.md

 ### HTTP Engine Selection

+OpenGeminiClient supports multiple [HTTP engines](https://github.com/openfacade/http-facade?tab=readme-ov-file#httpclient-support-engines) by leveraging [http-facade](https://github.com/openfacade/http-facade).
 By default, the client uses the built-in HTTP engine provided by the JDK.
 It automatically selects the appropriate implementation based on the Java version, supporting both Java 8 and Java 11+.
 If needed, you can configure a different HTTP engine by specifying the `.engine` option in the `HttpClientConfig`.
 Please note, if a different engine is chosen, you will need to manually include the corresponding dependencies.

 ## Quick Start